isabella232/mobile-services.es-ES/help/windows-appstore/metrics.md

    Rellenado con métodos `trackLocation`.

-   * Parámetro de Destinatario/datos de contexto de Analytics:
+   * Parámetro Target/datos contextuales de Analytics:

       * `a.loc.lat.a`
       * `a.loc.lon.a`
-   * Característica del Audience Manager:
+   * Rasgo de Audience Manager:

       * `c_a_loc_lat_a`
       * `c_a_loc_lon_a`